Neurodivergent Couples Counselling in Toronto

 -

 Neurodivergent couples therapy supports relationships where one or both partners have ADHD, autism, or other cognitive differences.
-Therapy focuses on improving communication, emotional regulation, executive functioning strategies, and connection—while affirming neurodiversity.
+Therapy focuses on improving communication, emotional regulation, executive functioning strategies, and emotional connection — while affirming neurodiversity.

 -

-Yes!
+Yes.
 Many couples seek support when one partner is neurodivergent and the other is neurotypical.
-Therapy is tailored to your unique relationship, helping to bridge differences in processing, communication, and expectations.
+Therapy helps bridge differences in processing, communication, expectations, and emotional needs.

 -

 No. You do not need a formal ADHD or autism diagnosis.
-If you suspect neurodivergence may be impacting your relationship, we can explore that together.
+If you suspect neurodivergence may be influencing your relationship, we can explore that together.

 -

 Not at all.
-Many couples come proactively—to better understand each other, navigate a recent diagnosis, or strengthen their bond.
+Many couples seek therapy proactively — to better understand each other, navigate a new diagnosis, or deepen their bond.

 -